ibmdb/node-ibm_db/README.md

 * Set environment variable IBM_DB_HOME to the above installed cli driver path
    * Eg: export IBM_DB_HOME=&lt;installed_dsdriver_location&gt;

-Install
+install
 --------

-After ensuring that all requirements are installed you may install by one of the two following options:
+After ensuring that the above requirement is satisfied you may install by one of the two following options:

 ### git